Male Breast Reduction (Gynecomastia) in Scottsdale and Phoenix, AZ

 A thorough examination and investigation is necessary to look for medically reversible causes of gynecomastia.
 It is very important to be near your ideal weight before considering male breast reduction.
 Weight loss can alter the condition in cases where obesity is the cause.
 Losing weight, however will not reduce the glandular component.
 In the absence of a medically treatable condition, a surgical procedure such as liposuction or male breast reduction surgery are the only effective treatment.
 The majority of men with gynecomastia have both breast tissue and fat.

 The treatment generally depends on the severity and the density of the tissue.
 Traditional liposuction alone may remove the fatty tissue.
 However, when the tissue is dense, ultrasound-assisted liposuction will help break up the tissue.
 In some cases, however, surgical excision is necessary.
 Surgical approaches primarily include subcutaneous mastectomy, and/or liposuction-assisted mastectomy.
 Enlarged and dilated areolae may be corrected at the time of this surgery.

 What to expect after treatment?

 Excellent results are expected with gynecomastia surgery performed by an experienced board-certified plastic surgeon.
 Complications may occur but are rare.
 The most common complications are recurrence or scar indentations..
 Most patients who have this surgery are very happy with the results and regret not exploring surgical options sooner.
-Most patients return to work in a few days after liposuction alone and 1 week when excision is necessary.
+Most patients return to work within a few days when liposuction alone is required, or within 1 week, when excision is necessary.